marmelab/react-admin/README.md

 ## Configuring The REST Client

 REST isn't a standard, so it's impossible to make a REST client library that will work for all REST backends.
 Admin-on-rest deals with this problem by letting you provide a REST client function.
-This is the place to translate REST requests to HTTP requests, and HTTP response to REST responses.
+This is the place to translate REST requests to HTTP requests, and HTTP responses to REST responses.

 The `<Admin>` component expects a `restClient` parameter, which is a function with the following signature: